 St Philip's Christian College Gosford History

-St Philip's Christian College was founded in 1982 by the vision and efforts of the leaders and people of St Philip’s Anglican Church, Waratah.
+St Philip's was founded in 1982 in Waratah (Newcastle area) by the vision and efforts of the leaders and people of St Philip’s Anglican Church.
 The founders passionately believed in the need for an independent school that would develop the 'whole child' - intellectually, socially, physically and spiritually; a school that would maintain high academic and behavioural standards and at the same time effectively proclaim the liberating truth of the Christian Gospel.
-Classes commenced on 4th February, 1982 in renovated areas within the Church facilities.
-The College catered for students from Kindergarten to Year 7 during 1982.
-Each year thereafter, another academic year was added up to Year 10 in 1985.
-Year 11 classes commenced in 1988 with the first Higher Schools Certificate candidates being presented in 1989.

-In 1995 a new campus of the College was established at Salamander Bay.
-This campus now has an enrolment of over 770 students from Kindergarten to Year Twelve with a Junior School (K-4), a Middle School (5-8) and a Senior School (9-12).
+In 1995 a new campus of the College was established at Salamander Bay Port Stephens.
+This campus has an enrolment of over 700 students from Kindergarten to Year 12.

-1997 saw the establishment of an alternative school called the D.A.L.E.
-(Dynamic Alternate Learning Environment) Program.
-A small unit for 'students at risk' (Years 7-10).
-The purpose of this school is to encourage students who are in danger of dropping out of school to gain their School Certificate.
-In 2000 a unit for young mothers complete with crèche facilities and specialised support was added.
+An alternative school called the D.A.L.E.
+(Dynamic Alternate Learning Environment) Program was established in 1997.
+The purpose of this school is to encourage 'students at risk' in Years 7-10 who are in danger of dropping out of school to gain their School Certificate.
+In 2000 a unit for young mothers, complete with crèche facilities and specialised support, was added.
 Both programs have achieved high levels of success and acclaim and in 2015 the young mothers program became a stand-alone school now known as the D.A.L.E Young Parents School (DYPS).

-In October 1997, the College acquired Narnia Christian Preschool.
-Narnia has now transitioned to a 0-6 Years Early Learning Centre which is being rolled out in four of six schools.
+The College acquired Narnia Christian Preschool in 1997.
+Narnia has transitioned to become a 0-6 Years Early Learning Centre located in each of the schools.

-The Cessnock Christian School was acquired in late 2004 and became a school of the College at the beginning of 2005.
-The school has seen rapid growth in property development and student enrolment and now has an enrolment of over 970 students from Preschool to Year Twelve.
+Cessnock Christian School was acquired in 2004.
+The school has seen rapid growth in property development and student enrolment and has an enrolment of over 1100 students from Preschool to Year 12.